-- In South Africa, increased load shedding, the performance of state-owned enterprises, youth unemployment, social inequality, corruption continue to be a concern More recently there has been an increase in civil unrest, leading - The war in Ukraine impacts global
+- In South Africa, increased load unemployment, social inequality, corruption continue to be a concern More recently there has been an increase in civil unrest, leading interest rates and inflation. - The war in Ukraine impacts global

-- The Group has an increasingly diversified business model and strives to increase accessibility to the market by growing its footprint in varied locations. - We continue to refine our credit score models, and regularly review our collection strategies. - Our resilience and balance sheet strength enables us to take advantage of opportunities to expand our footprint and increase our manufacturing capacity
+- The Group has an increasingly diversified business model and strives to - increase accessibility to the market by growing its footprint in varied locations. • We continue to refine our credit score models, and regularly review our collection strategies. - Our resilience and balance sheet strength enables us to take advantage of opportunities to expand our footprint and increase our manufacturing capacity